flapjs/webapp/src/README.md

 NOTE: Sometimes we want a computed value from the dispatcher (the reducer), but the reducer does not return anything.
 So to facilitate this, we sometimes use an AsyncReducer, this dispatches a change asynchronously so you can `await` or `then()` it for it's result.
 You can tell the dispatcher is an AsyncReducer if in the provider, it has `useAsyncReducer()`.

+## Render Props
+One way to configure what a component renders is by passing a function through props that will return rendered content.
+The component that takes in this prop can determine where to call that function and where it should render.

 ## Slots
+Like Render Props, this let's you customize a component's rendered children.

 Slots are not a React concept.
 It is taken from WebComponents (it's also in Vue).
 Basically, you first define a `<Slot name="somePlace">` where you want future content to be.
 It must have a name in order to refer back to.
 Then, in some point in time, you "inject" components into that slot by name (refer to `Slot.inject()` or `<Slot.Fill>` for more info).
 Then, that slot will now contain your new component without you having to edit the original code!
 How cool is that?

 NOTE: The problem this solves is modularity.
 We wanted modules to only edit their own code, yet be able to change components in the app "shell".
 This method allows a declarative (and imperative if you must) method of changing the app's contents.